If you have a child who’s heading off to college soon, you might be wondering how you’re going to pay for the costs.

-If you don’t qualify for financial aid or only qualify for partial assistance, your family might pay a large amount of college expenses from your current income.
-Usually this is income you’re making, but it can also include income your child makes from working over the summer or at a part-time job.
+If you don’t qualify for financial aid or you only qualify for partial assistance, your family might pay a large amount of college expenses from your current income.
+Usually this is income you’re making, but it can also include any income your child makes from working over the summer or at a part-time job.

 Your child may also be able to pay from current income.
 Some students are able to land good-paying, part-time work and summer internships while they’re in college, so they can contribute more toward college costs.

 One thing that makes it easier to pay from your current income is a payment plan.
 This may be offered by your college or a private company.
 These let your family contribute a set amount every month rather than paying tuition in lump sums.

 You may also be able to pay for a significant portion of college costs from your existing savings and investments.
 Maybe you started saving for college as soon as you got a positive pregnancy test.
 Alternatively, if you’re like many families, you might have savings or investments that weren’t earmarked for college, but you could end up using some of them for college.

 It’s important to consider how using savings will impact your other financial plans.
 These include your retirement and family vacations as well as how your savings and investments might be assessed in the financial aid application process.

 Colleges expect parents to use up to 5.64 percent of their unprotected assets toward college.
 Unprotected assets include savings and checking accounts, cash, investment accounts, tax credits, tax-exempt interest income, investment property, college savings plans, and even the net worth of a business with over 100 employees.

 Depending on your family’s financial situation and the college you choose, financial aid could pay for a large percentage of your costs, or you might not qualify at all.